smutch/UnixTutorial/source/index.rst

 <http://www.smp.uq.edu.au/anitaworkshop2013/?page_id=30>`_.

 For an idea of what is included in each of the **basic** and **advanced** sections, see the contents listings below.
+A pdf version of this tutorial can be found `here </_static/unix_tutorial.pdf>`_.

 These notes are a shameless (in some places barely altered) reworking of the `Unix Tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`_ by M. Stonebank